 A mutual fund class D share is a less-common type of mutual fund share that usually doesn't have a front- or back-end transaction fee.
 Because of its lower costs, it's a good investment option for do-it-yourself investors.

 When you see the capital letter D at the end of the mutual fund's name, it means you are looking at the D class of shares.
 If you're like most investors, you may not know exactly how D shares can be beneficial or whether you should consider other share classes of mutual funds.
 Learn more about how class D shares work and when you might want to invest in them.

-Mutual Fund Class D Share Definition
+Definition and Example of Mutual Fund Class D Shares

-Most funds that are A share, B share, or C share class are sold through a broker.
-Some mutual fund companies created the D share class of funds to accommodate the demand for no-load versions of the more popular funds.
+Most funds that are A-share, B-share, or C-share class are sold through a broker.
+Some mutual fund companies created the D-share class of funds to accommodate the demand for no-load versions of the more popular funds.

-This is because the expenses to manage the mutual fund portfolio come directly out of the gross returns of the fund.
+In most cases, no-load funds have lower average expense ratios than load funds.
+Lower expenses generally translate into higher returns, because any expenses to manage the mutual fund portfolio come directly out of the gross returns of the fund.

 Keep in mind that D share funds are not the same as load-waived funds, which are usually A-share funds where the front load is waived.
 Load-waived funds will have an "LW" at the end of their name.

 Mutual fund purists might not recognize a D-share fund as a true no-load fund, which does not have any share class letter or descriptor at the end of the fund name, but D shares normally do not charge any load.
 Sometimes, they may charge a level load fee (for example, 1% per year), but that is not typical.